 The Natural Resources Conservation Service provides agricultural ratings for soils in the project area in the Merced County Soil Survey.
-Predominant soils in the proposed project area as classified by the NRCS are shown in Table 6 below.
+The soil in the proposed project area as classified by the NRCS is Fresno loam, strongly saline-sodic, 0 to 1 percent slopes (NRCS 2022).
+Soil properties can also influence the development of building sites, including site selection, structural design, construction, performance after construction, and maintenance.